 To develop these ideas, section II provides background information about individual contributions to environmental problems.
 Section III discusses various barriers to changing personal environmental behavior, such as the role federal laws play in perpetuating the myth that only industry is responsible for environmental harm.
 That section also explores certain cognitive heuristics that influence how people process information and personal barriers to changing behavior such as habits, inconvenience, cost, unavailability of alternatives, and self-interest.
 The role of norms in influencing behavior and how norms are formed and changed are examined in section IV.
 Next, section V investigates how a new norm of environmental responsibility might arise and displace competing norms.
 However, that section recognizes that the development of a new norm may not be an easy task because of some of the same barriers identified in section III.
 In section VI, acknowledging that neither norms nor the happenstance of an environmental republican moment will inexorably lead to changes in personal behavior, various norm and behavior-changing tools, such as public education, shaming and other sanctions, and market-based incentives are identified.
 Section VI examines the inherent strengths and weaknesses of these tools, as well as particular problems with their application to individual behavior.
 Section VII concludes that no single approach will work, but a combination of any or all of the above, depending on the source and nature of the problem, is called for.
 However, any combination of tools must include public education if a permanent new environmental norm is to emerge and change individual behavior in the long term.

 33 Harv.
 Envtl.
 L. Rev. 117-175 (2009)

 Scholarly Commons Citation

 Babcock, Hope M., "Assuming Personal Responsibility for Improving the Environment: Moving Toward a New Environmental Norm" (2009).
 Georgetown Law Faculty Publications and Other Works.
-Paper 942.
+942.